Women in Christianity: Gender and the image of God

 Christian egalitarians respond by arguing that God is not gendered and that males and females image God equally and without differences.
 In addition, terms such as "Father" and "Son", used in reference to God, should be understood as analogies or metaphors used by the biblical authors to communicate attributes about God in a culture where men had social privilege.
 Similarly, Christ became a male not because it was theologically necessary, but because 1st-century Jewish culture would not have accepted a female Messiah.
 Wayne Grudem takes exception to these egalitarian arguments, insisting that Christ's maleness was theologically necessary; he also alleges that egalitarians are increasingly advocating that God should be thought of as "Mother" as well as "Father", a move he sees as religiously liberal.

 The Christian doctrine of the Trinity has become a major focus of contemporary gender debate, specifically in relation to 1 Corinthians 11:3.
 In 1977, George W. Knight III argued in a book about gender roles that the subordination of women to men is theologically analogous to the subordination of the Son to the Father in the Trinity.
 Australian theologian Kevin Giles has responded that complementarians have "reinvented" the doctrine of the Trinity to support their views of men and women, suggesting that some complementarians have adopted a heretical view of the Trinity similar to Arianism.
 A vigorous debate has ensued, with some egalitarians moving towards the idea that there is "mutual dependence" within the Trinity, including "subordination of the Father to the Son", which must be reflected in gender role relations.
-Wayne Grudem counters this by asserting that mutual submission to the Trinity cannot be supported by scripture and church history.
+Grudem counters this by asserting that mutual submission to the Trinity cannot be supported by scripture and church history.

 Relationship between ontology and roles

 Modern complementarians argue that Genesis 1:26–28 and Galatians 3:28 establish the full equality of males and females in terms of status, worth and dignity.
 Complementary roles in marriage and church leadership, including the primary authority of men and the submission of wives, are not thought to contradict this principle of ontological equality.
 The equation of role or functional subordination and ontological inferiority is considered to be a category confusion.
 Egalitarian author Rebecca Merrill Groothuis has objected to this position.
 She argues that "woman's spiritual and ontological equality with man rules out the sort of subordination prescribed by gender traditionalists...
 It is not logically possible for woman to be essentially equal to man, yet universally subordinate to man on the basis of an essential attribute (i.e., femaleness)."